Q&A WITH engHERO: Pegah Garousi

 What are you doing these days?

-I studied Software Engineering at University of Ottawa, which gave me a solid background on the life cycle of software development (requirement gathering, architecture and design, implementation, testing, deployment and support).
+I studied Software Engineering at the University of Ottawa, which gave me a solid background on the life cycle of software development (requirement gathering, architecture and design, implementation, testing, deployment and support).

-During my second to third year of university, I worked part time as a Quality Assurance Analyst and changed to a Software Developer position in my last year of university.
+During my second to third year of university, I worked part-time as a Quality Assurance Analyst and changed to a Software Developer position in my last year of university.
 After graduation, I was interested in project management but having just graduated, I needed more experience before entering that role.
 And so I became a Systems Engineer, which entailed designing and managing complex engineering projects over their life cycles.
 Having this experience made me realize that I enjoyed solving technical problems than managing projects and so I have decided to continue my career in that.

 Do you feel your work contributes to society?
 How so?

 Society today is being so technology driven, working in IT contributes a lot to the society.
-My work helps many of the Global 3000 companies who use CiRBA software to create leaner and more reliable data centers.
+My work helps many of the Global 3000 companies who use CiRBA software to create leaner and more reliable data centres.
 With our professional services, we provide specialist advice to help reduce costs and allow them to be more efficient as well as allowing them to achieve any other business requirements by providing custom solutions.

 Why do we need more female engineers?